furiosa-ai/warboy-vision-models/README.md

 # Warboy-Vsion-Models
-`warboy-vision-models` is a project, designed to assist users execute various deep learning vision models on [FuriosaAI](https://furiosa.ai/)’s first generation NPU(Neural Processing Unit) Warboy.
+The `warboy-vision-models` project is desinged to assist users in running various deep learning vision models on [FuriosaAI](https://furiosa.ai/)’s first generation NPU (Neural Processing Unit), Warboy.
-Users can follow the steps outlined in the project to execute various vision applications, such as Object Detection, Pose Estimation, Instance Segmentation, etc., alongside Warboy.
+Users can follow the outlined steps in the project to execute various vision applications, such as Object Detection, Pose Estimation, Instance Segmentation, etc., alongside Warboy.

-We hope that the resources here will help you use the FuriosaAI Warboy on your applications.
+We hope that the resources here will help you utilize the FuriosaAI Warboy in your applications.

 # <div align="center">Model List</div>

 Currently, the project supports all vision applications provided by YOLO series ([YOLOv9](https://github.com/WongKinYiu/yolov9), [YOLOv8](https://github.com/ultralytics/ultralytics), [YOLOv7](https://github.com/WongKinYiu/yolov7) and [YOLOv5](https://github.com/ultralytics/yolov5)).
-If you want to know all models available in `warboy-vision-models` and detailed performance of Warboy, please see the followings:
+If you want to explore all available models in the `warboy-vision-models` repository and detailed performance on Warboy, please refer to the following:

 ### Object Detection
-Object detection is a computer vision technique that identifies the presence of specific objects in images or videos and determines their locations.
-It involves classifying objects in videos or photos (classification) and pinpointing their locations through bounding boxes, thus detecting objects through this process.
+Object detection is a computer vision technique used to identify the presence of specific objects in images or videos and determines their locations.
+It entails classifying objects in videos or photos (classification) and precisely locating them using bounding boxes, thereby detecting objects through this process.

 <div align="center"><img width="1024" height="360" src="https://github.com/furiosa-ai/warboy-vision-models/blob/jongwook/data/images/object_detection.png"></div>